 With Her Own Hands

-31.18 c hand s dialog 1240914Although she has servants, she is not an idle spectator but gets right into the work herself.
-She is a very practical woman, not afraid to get her hands dirty and willing to keep busy with practical work.
-The distaff and the spindle are essentially parts of a spinning wheel.
-In other words, she demonstrates a strong work ethic.
-She leads by example.
+31.18 c hand s dialog 1240914Although she has servants, she’s not an idle spectator.
+She jumps right into the work itself, partly because she loves it, and partly because she know she must lead by example.
+She’s not afraid to get her hands dirty and happy to keep busy with the distaff and spindle, parts of a spinning wheel.
+She lives her strong work ethic.

-She gets personally involved in assisting those lacking in basic human necessities: the poor and the needy.
-Perhaps she has no time for high society social events but instead helps only those who really need it.
-While giving to others she does not ignore those closest to her.
+Most important, she’s personally involved in assisting anyone lacking basic human necessities, the poor and the needy.
+She may have little time for “high society,” but she makes time for those truly in need.
+While giving to others, she does not ignore those closest to her.

 The Proverbs 32 Dad

-Award-winning author, popular speaker and humorist, Phil Callaway has composed a poem (on the lighter side) in honour of dedicated dads.
-It repeats many of the themes applicable to women, while highlighting some of the qualities that make for a great husband.
-NO, it's not inspired Scripture, but it shows us all that to make an excellent home, you also need an excellent dad.
+Award-winning author, and speaker Phil Callaway has penned one of his classic, comic poems in honour of dedicated husbands.
+It repeats many of the themes of this proverb’s poem to great women, while applying them to truly great men.
+No, it’s not inspired Scripture, but it suggests that, to make an excellent household, you must also be an excellent husband and dad.

 A good husband is hard to find,